radovluk/Smart-Contract-Exercise/03-ERC20-CTUToken/task/task-code/README.md

 ## Introduction

 Tokens in the Ethereum ecosystem are smart contracts that implement a standardized interface.
-They are designed to represent various assets digitally.
+They are designed to represent various assets digitaly.
 These assets can range from financial instruments like company shares and stablecoins (e.g., USDC, DAI) to governance tokens that allow holders to vote on decisions in decentralized projects (e.g., Uniswap's UNI).
 Tokens can also enable artists to tokenize their works and sell them as unique digital items (NFTs), represent collectibles in games, or are used for digital identity or access to services.
 Depending on the use case, there are different types of tokens, each serving distinct purposes.
 Below are three common types of tokens:

 1. **Fungible Tokens**

-   Fungible tokens ([ERC-20 Tokens](https://eips.ethereum.org/EIPS/eip-20)) are interchangeable and have exactly the same value.
+   Fungible tokens ([*ERC-20 Tokens*](https://eips.ethereum.org/EIPS/eip-20)) are interchangeable and have exactly the same value.
 Each unit of a fungible token is identical to another unit.
 Examples are cryptocurrencies, utility tokens or governance tokens.

 2. **Non-Fungible Tokens (NFTs)**

-   Non-fungible tokens ([ERC-721 Tokens](https://eips.ethereum.org/EIPS/eip-721)) are unique and cannot be exchanged on a one-to-one basis.
+   Non-fungible tokens ([*ERC-721 Tokens*](https://eips.ethereum.org/EIPS/eip-721)) are unique and cannot be exchanged on a one-to-one basis.
 They are used to represent ownership of unique items such as digital art, collectibles, and real estate.
 Each token is uniquely identifiable by an ID.

 3. **Multi-Tokens**

-   Multi-tokens ([ERC-1155 Tokens](https://eips.ethereum.org/EIPS/eip-1155)) combine the properties of both fungible and non-fungible tokens.
+   Multi-tokens ([*ERC-1155 Tokens*](https://eips.ethereum.org/EIPS/eip-1155)) combine the properties of both fungible and non-fungible tokens.
 They allow for the creation of multiple token types within a single contract, providing flexibility for various use cases.

-In this exercise, you will create your own ERC-20 token contract according to the specified standard, and then you will attempt to hack it.
+In this exercise, you'll create your own ERC-20 token contract following the specified standard, and then attempt to hack it.
+For more information about tokens, check out this animated video: [What Are NFTs and How Can They Be Used in Decentralized Finance?](https://www.youtube.com/watch?v=Xdkkux6OxfM) You'll also work with your own NFTs in future exercises.

 ## Project Setup